 Let’s all say good-bye to the past year with these New Year’s Eve Ideas for Kids.
 Ring in the New Year with memorable New Year’s Eve recipes, crafts, activities, games, printables & more.

-Anyone else ready to jump into the new year…. see you later, 2020!
-Bring on 2021.
+Anyone else ready to jump into the new year…. see you later last year!
+Bring on the new year.
 Let’s home for something different.
 Whether you are celebrating 2021, 2022 (or whatever year we might now be in), we have some of the best New Year’s Eve Ideas for Kids.
 These can be for toddlers who are in bed with the sun or for older kids who will welcome in the new year at midnight.
-And let’s be honest, these fun activities and ideas are for adults too.
+And let’s be honest, these fanstic fun activities and ideas are for adults too.
 Create family traditions with these New Year’s Eve ideas for kids (and adults too)!

 Happy New Year!